-Each employee and director must sign the acknowledgement form at the end of this Code of Conduct and return the form to the Company's Chief Compliance Officer indicating that he or she has received, read, understood and agreed to comply with the Code of Conduct.
-The signed acknowledgment form will be placed in the individual's personnel file.
+Each employee and director must sign the Onboarding Sheet and return it to the Company's Chief Compliance Officer indicating that he or she has received, read, understood and agreed to comply with the Code of Conduct.
+The signed Onboarding Sheet will be placed in the individual's personnel file.